anyahush/surf-the-wave/README.md

 - A wishlist section for logged in users to save products for future purchase
 - Expand further product lines and product ranges
+- To have a list of features displayed on the product detail page
 - A rating option on product reviews that generated average ratings that would be displayed on the product information
 - Out of stock notifications on product detail when a product had run out